pinellolab/CRISPResso2/README.md

 *CRISPResso_mapping_statistics.txt* is a tab-delimited text file showing the number of reads in the input ('READS IN INPUTS') the number of reads after filtering, trimming and merging (READS AFTER PREPROCESSING), the number of reads aligned (READS ALIGNED) and the number of reads for which the alignment had to be computed vs read from cache.

-*CRISPResso_quantification_of_editing_frequency.txt* is a tab-delimited text file showing the number of reads aligning to each reference amplicon, as well as the status (modified/unmodified, number of insertions, deletions, and/or substitions) of those reads.
+*CRISPResso_quantification_of_editing_frequency.txt* is a tab-delimited text file showing the number of reads aligning to each reference amplicon, as well as the status (modified/unmodified, number of insertions, deletions, and/or substitutions) of those reads.

 *CRISPResso_RUNNING_LOG.txt* shows a log of the CRISPResso run.